Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration

 - *Country*
-  Select the appropriate country in the drop-down list to apply the correct tax rate to the price.
+  Click the drop-down list and select the appropriate country to apply the correct tax rate to the price.
 All available countries are displayed in the list.

 - *Currency*
-  Select the appropriate currency in the drop-down list.
-Only those currencies that are defined as a supported currency in the PIM price field attribute configuration are mapped. in All available currencies are displayed in the list.
+  Click the drop-down list and select the appropriate currency.
+Only those currencies that are defined as a supported currency in the PIM price field attribute configuration are mapped.
+All available currencies are displayed in the list.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Destination gross*
   Enable the toggle to map the gross price of the PIM price field attribute.
 Disable the toggle to map the net price.